Metsä Wood Spruce WeatherGuard is softwood plywood with hydrophobic surface.

-During field tests in typical construction site settings, full size moisture resistant plywood panels of Spruce WeatherGuard were placed horizontally to simulate roof and/or floor structures.
-The 72-hour test demonstrated that Spruce WeatherGuard moisture resistant plywood panels absorbed only half of the amount of water compared to untreated spruce plywood.
+During field tests in typical construction site settings, full size panels of Spruce WeatherGuard plywood panels were placed horizontally to simulate roof and/or floor structures.
+The 72-hour weathering test demonstrated that Spruce WeatherGuard plywood panels absorbed only half of the amount of water compared to untreated spruce plywood.
 Due to the lower moisture content of Spruce WeatherGuard also the needed drying period is shorter.
 In the tests the difference of the drying period duration was 48 hours.